-Harmonization of railways is an important task for the further improvement of European infrastructure.
-Harmonization of telecommunications in railway operation, with the goal of full interoperability, is a key element.
-And a harmonized interoperable system in Europe is expected to open the way to global harmonization.
+Interoperability of railways is an important task for the further improvement of European infrastructure.
+Harmonization of telecommunications in railway operation, with the goal of full interoperability, is a key element and a harmonized interoperable system in Europe is expected to open the way to global harmonization.

 The European authorities have selected GSM-R as the radio transmission technology.
-This is defined in the European Directive on High Speed Train Interoperability and by other forthcoming European Directives for railways (including the European Directive on Conventional Lines interoperability), with standardization being a key to achieving an harmonized solution.
+This is defined in the technical specification for interoperability (TSI) relating to the control-command and signalling subsystems of the trans-European rail system, with standardization being a key to achieving an harmonized solution.

-GSM-R is part of the ETSI/3GPP GSM specifications, but the specialized requirements for harmonized railway operation, in particular for high-speed trains, means that applications have specific Quality of Service requirements for a harmonized railway operation.
+GSM-R is part of the ETSI/3GPP GSM specifications and applications have specific Quality of Service requirements for a harmonized railway operation.
 In addition, it operates in the ER-GSM band.

 Within Europe, GSM-R is now being combined with the General Packet Radio Service (GPRS) to form the basis for an Intelligent Transport System that will give railways the means to improve the efficiency of rail operations and offer new services to users.

 ERTMS, the European Rail Traffic Management System, is the new rail management system which combines the European Train Control System (ETCS) with GSM-R. As a unique European train control system, ERTMS is designed to gradually replace the existing incompatible systems throughout Europe.
 This should bring considerable benefits to the railway sector as it allows seamless international freight and passenger transport.
 Moreover, ERTMS as train control system brings significant advantages in terms of maintenance costs savings, safety, reliability, punctuality and traffic capacity.

 The GSM-R system continued to spread to even wider geographical areas.
 Beyond all European countries, it was adopted, among other places, in Saudi Arabia and Israel in the Middle East.
 In the Far East it has extended into India, China and Australia, where networks are implemented.
 This is also the case for South Africa as well as all North Africa countries.
 By the end of 2016, 56 countries in 5 continents selected GSM-R for their Rail operation.